THE-Engineering/export-from-the-ums-import-to-auth0/docs/mariadb.md

 # MariaDB

-To connect to the UMS MariaDB instance you must have [open a secure tunnel using Platform.sh](./logging-in-to-platformsh-and-opening-a-tunnel.md) to the appropriate environment
+To connect to the UMS MariaDB instance you must [open a secure tunnel using Platform.sh](./logging-in-to-platformsh-and-opening-a-tunnel.md) to the appropriate environment

 ## MariaDB connection configuration